Backpage.com raided, CEO arrested for sex-trafficking

 "I mean really, coming from someone my age, there is too much access, like it's too easy for people to get on it and post an ad," she told California Special Agent Brian Fichtner, according to his affidavit.

-The criminal complaint includes allegations that five minors, three of them including "E.S." under age 16, paid to post advertisements on Backpage.
+The criminal complaint includes allegations that five minors, three of them including "E.S." under age 16, paid to post advertisements on Backpage.com.

 The charges against Ferrer could bring him nearly 22 years in prison, while Larkin and Lacey face a maximum six years.